 Tuning is one of those subjects that is in the eye of the beholder and can be considered to be an extremely simple subject, or an extremely complex one.
 It depends upon the experience of the tuner and the depth to which he wishes to pursue the subject as well as what tuning tools he is working with.

-First, our cars are more than 30 years old.
+Assuming that one has the patience to build a good platform where everything works as it should with the understanding that our cars are more than 30 years old.
 All the original stock parts have many cycles on them.
-There is no sense blowing a head gasket to prove original fuel injectors can hit the 11's You will have to go through your car from top to bottom and be sure everything is right before you can expect it to run up to its potential..
+There is no sense blowing a head gasket to prove original fuel injectors can hit the 11's You will have to go through your car from top to bottom and be sure everything is right before you can expect it to run up to its potential.

 There are really only three things that you can do to alter the tune of the engine assuming you have addressed all the basics.